-SECTION 76: PHYSICAL ENVIRONMENT, ELECTRICAL STANDARDS.
+SECTION 72: PHYSICAL ENVIRONMENT, ELECTRICAL STANDARDS.

-- A. General. - 1.
-All electrical material and equipment, including conductors, controls, and signaling devices, shall be installed in compliance with and maintained per applicable sections of NFPA 70 and NFPA 99 and shall be listed as complying with available standards of listing agencies, or other similar established standards where such standards are required. - 2.
+- 1. All electrical material and equipment, including conductors, controls, and signaling devices, shall be installed in compliance with and maintained per applicable sections of NFPA 70 and NFPA 99 and shall be listed as complying with available standards of listing agencies, or other similar established standards where such standards are required.
+Maintenance and testing of receptacles in patient care areas shall be performed at initial installation, replacement or servicing of devices.
+Records shall be maintained of all tests, rooms or areas tested, with itemized pass/fail indicators. - 2.
 The electrical installations, including alarm, nurse call, and communication systems, shall be tested to demonstrate that equipment installation and operation is appropriate and functional.
 A written record of performance tests on special electrical systems and equipment shall demonstrate compliance with applicable codes and standards. - 3.
 Shielded isolation transformers, voltage regulators, filters, surge suppressors, and other safeguards shall be provided as required where power line disturbances are likely to affect data processing and/or automated laboratory or diagnostic equipment. - B. Main switchboards shall be located in an area separate from plumbing and mechanical equipment and shall be accessible to authorized persons only.
 Switchboards shall be convenient for use, readily accessible for maintenance, away from traffic lanes, and located in dry, ventilated spaces free of corrosive or explosive fumes, gases, or any flammable material.
+Overload protective devices shall operate properly in ambient room temperatures.

+C. Lighting.

-Overload protective devices shall operate properly in ambient room temperatures. - C. Lighting. - 1.
-The Illuminating Engineering Society of North America (IES) has developed recommended lighting levels for health care facilities.
+- 1. The Illuminating Engineering Society of North America (IES) has developed recommended lighting levels for health care facilities.
 The reader should refer to the IES Handbook. - 2.
 Approaches to buildings and parking lots, and all occupied spaces within buildings shall have fixtures that can be illuminated as necessary. - 3.
 Patient rooms shall have general lighting and night lighting.
 A reading light shall be provided for each patient.
 Reading light controls shall be readily accessible to the patient(s).
 Incandescent and halogen light sources which produce heat shall be avoided to prevent burns to the patient and/or bed linen.
 The light source should be covered by a diffuser or lens.

 Flexible light arms, if used, shall be mechanically controlled to prevent the lamp from contacting the bed linen.
 At least one night light fixture in each patient room shall be controlled at the room entrance.
-Lighting for coronary and intensive care bed areas shall permit staff observation of the patient while minimizing glare. - 4.
-Operating and delivery rooms shall have general lighting in addition to special lighting units provided at surgical and obstetrical tables.
+Lighting for coronary and intensive care bed areas shall permit staff observation of the patient while minimizing glare.

+- 4. Operating and delivery rooms shall have general lighting in addition to special lighting units provided at surgical and obstetrical tables.
 General lighting and special lighting shall be on separate circuits. - 5.
-Nursing unit corridors shall have general illumination with provisions for reducing light levels at night.

-- 6. Light intensity for staff and patient needs should generally comply with health care guidelines set forth in the IES publication.
+Nursing unit corridors shall have general illumination with provisions for reducing light levels at night. - 6.
+Light intensity for staff and patient needs should generally comply with health care guidelines set forth in the IES publication.
 Consideration should be given to controlling intensity and/or wavelength to prevent harm to the patient's eyes (i.e., retina damage to premature infants and cataracts due to ultraviolet light).
 Many procedures are available to satisfy lighting requirements, but the design should consider light quality as well as quantity for effectiveness and efficiency. - 7.
 An examination light shall be provided for examination, treatment, and trauma rooms. - 8.
 Light intensity of required emergency lighting shall follow IES guidelines.
 Egress and exit lighting shall comply with NFPA 101.